SkylineCommunications/dataminer-docs-connectors/connector/doc/AKCP_Environmental_Monitoring_Unit.md

 - **Port number**: The port of the connected device, by default *161.*
 - **Get community string**: The community string in order to read from the device.
 The default value is *public*.
 - **Set community string**: The community string in order to set to the device.
 The default value is *private.*

+  > [!NOTE]
-  *(Note: sets are currently not implemented, but we nonetheless suggest to enter the correct value for possible future updates.)*
+  > Sets are currently not implemented, but we nonetheless suggest to enter the correct value for possible future updates.

 ## Usage: Range 1.0.0.x